Donated: 0% / $10,000.00

-Each member of The Millennium Circle is encouraged to be the eyes and ears of the Fund, to recommend areas of need, and to vote on grants.
+Each member of The Millennium Circle is encouraged to be the eyes and ears of the Fund, recommend areas of need and vote on grants.
 A Millennium Circle donor can be an individual, a family, a business or a civic group.
 Membership continues in perpetuity as gifts continue to benefit the community for generations to come.

 Add your name to the list of Millennium Circle Fund Members!

-Over the past eight years the Millennium Circle Fund has granted over $150,000 to nonprofit organizations throughout Luzerne County.
+Over the past decade the Millennium Circle Fund has granted over $252,000 to nonprofit organizations throughout Luzerne County.

 |2001||$10,000||28 “Follow Your Dreams” motivational presentations held at local high schools.|

 |2003||$10,000||Candy’s Place, a community support center for cancer patients and their loved ones.|

 |2004||$15,000||Friday’s Child, a program available to autistic children and directed by the Jewish Community Center, Wilkes-Barre.|

 |2005||$20,000||McGlynn Learning Center for education programs provided to at-risk children who reside in Wilkes-Barre.|